The Honors College is a community of scholars who seek a more engaging academic experience to challenge and develop themselves.

 the schedule of classes

 majors/minors at UAlbany

-First-year students who have been invited to apply for Fall 2021 should submit their application and enrollment deposit by March 15, 2021.
-(The deposit is refundable until May 1, 2021.)
+First-year students who have been invited to apply for Fall 2022 should submit their application by February 28, 2022.

 Please also indicate your first and second Living-Learning Community choices on your application.
-You’ll be notified of your placement by April 1.
+You’ll be notified of your placement by early March.

 For more information about the Pillars Program, please contact Associate Director of Undergraduate Admissions Beth Conrad at [email protected].